micmejia/bible-dump/NKJV/Genesis/Gen 18.md

 And He said, "I will certainly return to you according to the time of life, and behold, Sarah your wife shall have a son."
 (Sarah was listening in the tent door which _was_ behind him.)

 ###### 11
-Now Abraham and Sarah were old, well advanced in age; _and_ [^b]Sarah had passed the age of childbearing.
+Now Abraham and Sarah were old, well advanced in age; _and_ Sarah had passed the age of childbearing.

 ###### 12
 Therefore Sarah laughed within herself, saying, "After I have grown old, shall I have pleasure, my lord being old also?"